sighupio/fury-kubernetes-monitoring/katalog/prometheus-operator/README.md

 # Prometheus Operator

-Operators are application specific controllers for complex stateful applications.
+Operators are application-specific controllers for complex stateful applications.
 They are used to have more Kubernetes-native control over applications.
 Prometheus Operator makes it easy to deploy and manage Prometheus instances.
 But also provides easy monitoring definitions for Kubernetes